KrishnaUdaiwal/GC-webdata/README.md

 # GC Data site keywords

-analysis.ipynb contains the parsing script to use canada-tbs-links.json.
+analysis.ipynb contains the parsing script to use canada-tbs-links.json. canada-tbs-links.json is available upon request or via Slack group.

 config.py [NOT SHARED] contains the credentials for the neo4j instance either online or locally, organized: